kras99 - stock.adobe.com

 Now that you're familiar with both distributions, let's get started using them.

-First, download both distros, and install them on VMs.
+First, download both distros and install them on VMs.
 I find VMs are the easiest way to work with new distributions, although you certainly can use the software on Raspberry Pi devices and standard installations.
 I suggest the ParrotOS Security version if you're also experimenting with Kali.

 Once installed, here are a few exercises to get you rolling:

-1. Find a port scanner, and conduct a scan of your local network.
+1. Find a port scanner and conduct a scan of your local network.

-2. Look for a packet sniffer, and capture some network traffic.
+2. Look for a packet sniffer and capture some network traffic.

 3. Conduct a wireless scan to understand the wireless networks around you.

-4. Begin integrating the OS into your daily security auditing tasks.
+5. Begin integrating the OS into your daily security auditing tasks.

 While you might already know -- or can guess -- what tools are likely installed for these tasks, searching around the two systems helps familiarize you with their layout and capabilities.

 The secret to using Kali Linux or ParrotOS is to find the best tool for the job you intend to do.
 In this situation, Kali Linux is only designed to do one thing -- and it does it well.
 The ParrotOS Security version is certainly competitive.
-Parrot's Home option, however, provides standard users with the privacy settings and nontracking features many of us want these days.
+Parrot's Home option, however, provides standard users and developers with the privacy settings and nontracking features many of us want these days.
 That means your first question has to be: "Am I trying to do pen testing or security audits, or am I a regular user who does not want to be tracked?"

 Damon Garn owns Cogspinner Coaction and provides freelance IT writing and editing services.
 He has written multiple CompTIA study guides, including the Linux+, Cloud Essentials+ and Server+ guides, and contributes extensively to TechTarget and CompTIA Blogs.